Cora Pearl

-Cora Pearl (born Eliza Emma Crouch; December 1836 – 8 July 1886) was an English courtesan or cocotte of the French demimonde who became most well known during the period of the Second French Empire.
+Cora Pearl (born Eliza Emma Crouch; December 1836 – 8 July 1886) was an English courtesan or cocotte of the French demimonde who became well known during the period of the Second French Empire.

 Early life

 Eliza Emma Crouch was born in Plymouth in December 1836, just a few months before the introduction of civil registration in England and Wales.
 She was baptised at St Andrew's Church, Plymouth together with her younger sister Hannah Lydia (born 30 November 1837) on 27 December 1837.
 Her subsequent use of her sister Louisa's birth certificate in her 1886 Mémoires, amended to appear as if it were her own, led to over a century of confusion over her date of birth.
 The exact date of her birth in December is still unknown.

 Her father was the cellist and composer Frederick Nicholls Crouch, who married her mother, the contralto Lydia (née Pearson), at St Paul's Church, Covent Garden in 1832.
 By April 1841, Crouch had returned to London, leaving his wife and daughters in Plymouth.
 In 1843, he went through a Roman Catholic marriage ceremony with Elizabeth 'Bessie' George and had two more children.
 He left for the United States in 1849, leaving both wives and families behind.
 With several young children to care for, Crouch's mother Lydia brought Richard William Littley into the household, who was to be considered a "stepfather" by her children.
 With Littley, Lydia had two more children: Fanny (1847), and Henry (1849), Crouch's half-siblings.

 Crouch was sent to a convent boarding school in Boulogne, where she learned to speak French.
 In 1850, she returned to live in London with her paternal grandmother, Anna Maria Watts (née Nicholls).
 On Sundays, a servant took her to church, and left her there; but on one occasion, in 1851, failed to collect her.
 Crouch, then fifteen years old, accepted the advances of an older man who approached her on the street, allowing him to take her to a drinking den, where he bought her cakes to eat and alcohol to drink, ultimately leading to the man raping Crouch, a virgin at that time.

 Upon awakening, Crouch found the man had left her a five-pound note—more money than she had ever seen.
 Crouch later said the encounter left her with "an instinctive horror of men".
 After her sexual assault, Crouch did not return to her grandmother's home or that of her mother, but rented a room for herself in Covent Garden.